apache/doris/docs/en/administrator-guide/config/be_config.md

 ## Dynamically update configuration items

-After startup, the configuration can be dynamically modified through UPDATE/VIEW CONFIG api.
+After startup, the configuration can be dynamically modified through VIEW UPDATE CONFIG api.
 The prerequisite for modification requires the configuration to support dynamic modification.
-For the method of dynamic modification, you can view the api description in the UPDATE/VIEW CONFIG document.
+For the method of dynamic modification, you can view the api description in the VIEW UPDATE CONFIG document.

 ## Examples
 (TODO)